What You’ll Learn 🎯

 Full motion graph

-Created from Raw orbit with Clearance circle by adding the Shaft center channel to the Orbit plot.
-In other words, it is created by assigning the Raw orbit and Shaft center to the Polar plot widget and switching on the Clearance circle.
-Clearance circle needs to be defined beforehand in the Orbit Analysis channel setup.
+This view is created from the Raw Orbit with a Clearance Circle by adding the Shaft Center channel to the Orbit Plot.
+In other words, it is generated by assigning both the Raw Orbit and Shaft Center to the Polar Plot widget and enabling the Clearance Circle option.

 Runout compensation display

-The predefined Runout compensation display consists of the following elements:
+The predefined Runout Compensation display consists of the following elements:

 1. Recorder with raw signals from proximity probes